parth8454/LeeTrack-Upgraded/README.md

 The platform heavily focuses on performance and seamless UX, utilizing advanced caching mechanisms to bypass third-party API rate limits and deliver zero-delay dashboard loads for concurrent users.

+Note - This is an upgrade for *Leetcode-data-fetcher* ----> Find that REPO in my github...

 ## ✨ Key Features
 * **Live Class Leaderboard:** Ranks active users based on total problems solved and points accumulated.
 * **Personalized Stats Dashboard:** A visual, custom glassmorphism-styled breakdown of Easy, Medium, and Hard problems.